 - Ultrasound.
 High-frequency sound waves can help create images (sonograms) of the developing fetus on a computer screen.
 A sonogram may show the physical signs of anencephaly.

 - Fetal MRI scan.
 A magnetic field and radio waves produce images of the fetus.
 A fetal MRI scan provides more detailed pictures than an ultrasound.

 The Cleveland Clinic suggests prenatal testing for anencephaly between the 14th and 18th weeks of pregnancy.
 The fetal MRI scan take place any time.

 The most noticeable signs of anencephaly are the missing parts of the skull, which are usually the bones in the back of the head.
 Some bones on the sides or front of the skull may also be missing or poorly formed.
 The brain also isn’t formed properly.
-Without a healthy cerebellum, a person can’t survive
+Without a healthy cerebral cortex, a person can’t survive

 Other signs may include a folding of the ears, a cleft palate, and poor reflexes.
 Some infants born with anencephaly also have heart defects.

 There is no treatment or cure for anencephaly.
 An infant born with the condition should be kept warm and comfortable.
 If any parts of the scalp are missing, exposed parts of the brain should be covered.

 The life expectancy of an infant born with anencephaly is no more than a few days, more likely a few hours.

 Anencephaly is one of several conditions known as cephalic disorders.
 They’re all related to problems with the development of the nervous system.